CodeMettle/reactivemq/README.md

 Changelog
 ---------

+* **0.5.3**
+  * Allow automatic connections to be authenticated; the format in application.conf has changed but old configurations are still loaded correctly
 * **0.5.2**
   * Load ReActiveMQ as a system actor
   * Fix issue in Request-Reply wrt accessing actor state from a future leading to NPEs